Gigaspaces/xap-docs/site/content/xap/12.2/overview/the-in-memory-data-grid.markdown

 {{% align center%}}
 ![DGA-ServiceGridDataGrid.jpg](/attachment_files/DGA-ServiceGridDataGrid.jpg)
 {{% /align%}}

-- **Remote vs. Collocated** - The Space can be remote to the application or collocated with the application.
+- **Remote vs. Co-located** - The Space can be remote to the application or co-located with the application.
 With Remote mode any space operation involves network usage.
-With collocated mode there is no network utilization.
-This mode improves the performance and latency with activities that performs space operations.
+With co-located mode there is no network utilization.
+This mode improves the performance and latency with activities that perform space operations.

 {{% align center%}}
 ![remote_embedded_space_topology.jpg](/attachment_files/remote_embedded_space_topology.jpg)